MyCustodyCoach Logo

 Florida Parenting Time Contempt

-- Separate modification from enforcement - If your goal is to change the schedule, use the Florida modification overview at /guides/states/fl/forms/parenting-time-modification.
+• Separate modification from enforcement - If your goal is to change the schedule, use the Florida modification overview at Florida parenting time modification.
 This page is for alleged violations and enforcement framing, not a second modification walkthrough.

-- Use the national contempt documentation guide for step-by-step logging - For the repeatable documentation method, use /guides/contempt-enforcement-parenting-time.
+• Build the record from the national enforcement sequence first - For the repeatable documentation method, use Contempt, enforcement, and parenting time (national guide).
 This page does not duplicate that HowTo.

-- If denial of access is the center of the story, read the gatekeeping guide - When denial of access is the main issue, start with /guides/document-gatekeeping-denied-parenting-time before defaulting to enforcement.
+• If denial of access is the center of the story, read the gatekeeping guide - When denial of access is the main issue, start with Documenting gatekeeping and denied parenting time (national) before defaulting to enforcement.

 Is this the same as the Florida parenting time modification programmatic page?